gdad-s-river/website/content/blog/defence-emails/index.md

 }
 ```

 He asked me what _level_ of the response do I want to not have `'null'` as images' value anymore.
 I got so confused that I had to ask him what his question was.
 I also got confused about the cellular network.
 I thought the network was wobbly.
 It wasn't.
-He was speaking as if he was a member of a street jumping gang.
+He sounded as if he was a member of a street jumping gang.
 I had to guess from how his words sounded, and match it up with the vocabulary I have in my mind.
 Phonetics helped.

-To a non tech person — this is the most disastrous response, a person responsible for sending any kind of data can ask. `'null'` is like talking about sex in India.
-It's punishable.
-But unlike talking about sex, or kissing in public, it should be.
+To a non tech person — this is the most disastrous data response, a person responsible for sending any kind of data can send. `'null'` is like talking about sex in India.
+It's worth punishing.
+Unlike talking about sex, or kissing in public, it should be.

 It's one of the reasons I have not particularly liked working in a tech company in India.
 Work feels like work.
 I'd like to work at a place, where work, and the workplace and ALL the people I'd have to talk to at work, feel like home.
 Fortunately at least the team I'm a core member of, is the most fun team I could ever have asked for.